EnergyVis 2023

 - Patrick Mackey Pacific Northwest National Laboratory (PNNL)

-- Sam Molnar National Renewable Energy Laboratory (NREL)
+- Samantha Molnar National Renewable Energy Laboratory (NREL)

 - Luiz "Gusto" Morais Universidade Federal de Pernambuco